 - Employees who have opted out of workers’ comp coverage

-Stop gap coverage offers protection for a business from allegations like these by paying for the employer’s legal expenses, settlements, and court awards.
+Stop gap coverage protects a business from allegations by paying for the defense costs, including the employer’s legal expenses, settlements, and court awards.
 The amount an insurer pays in a claim is set by the limits in the policy.

 Common Stop Gap Insurance Exclusions